buildbotics/tpl-docs/Drawing Aids Library.md

 <img src = "https://github.com/buildbotics/tpl-docs/blob/master/rect.png" height="300" width = "400">

 ####Arguments
-makeRectangle(R) accepts a single argment, R.  R is an object with members that describe the characteristics of the desired rectangle.
+makeRectangle(R) accepts a single argment, R.  R is an object with properties that describe the characteristics of the desired rectangle.
 R has the following properties:
 * R.width - R.width is the width of the rectangle.
 It is required and must be a number.
 * R.height - R.height is the height of the rectangle.
 It is required and must be a number.
 * R.cornerRadius - R.cornerRadius denotes the radius of the rectangle corners.
 It is optional and if not provided, it will be assumed to be zero.
 R.cornerRadius must be a number.